dasec/fishy/doc/source/02_filesystem_datastructures.rst

 File Slack
 ..........

-The smallest unit in the data area of a filesystem is called "cluster".
+The smallest unit in the data area of a filesystem is called "cluster", or "block" in the case of ext4.
 This unit is a fixed size value, that can often be configured at creation time of the filesystem.
 It is calculated from the `sector size * sectors per cluster`.